-The service respects your privacy.
-Any information you give us is strictly confidential to the student counselling and personal development service within learning support and wellbeing.
-We do not pass on personal information about you, including your attendance, to anyone outside the service (such as parents, tutors, placement staff).
+We respect your privacy.
+Any information you disclose is confidential to the Student Wellbeing Services team within Learning Support and Wellbeing which comprises counsellors, mental health workers, wellbeing officers, care leaver and administrative staff.
+As a rule we do not pass on personal information about you, including your attendance, to anyone outside the service (such as parents, tutors or placement staff).

-1. Where you give us expressed consent to disclose information (such as for extenuating circumstances or talking to a general practitioner (GP)).
+1. Where you give us express consent to disclose information (for example if you request an extenuating circumstances letter).

-3. If you give us information that leads us to believe that you, or someone else, is at serious and imminent risk of harm (also see fitness to practice below) then we may take steps to minimise this danger.
+4. If you give us information that leads us to believe that you, or someone else, is at serious and/or imminent risk of harm then we may take steps to minimise this danger.
+This would include child protection issues.
 Any action would usually be discussed with you first.
-It is important to emphasise that no one will be told who does not need to know.

-If you are training to be a doctor, nurse, teacher or social worker, the University/Peninsula Medical School also has a duty of care to the members of the public.
-In exceptional circumstances, where counsellors feel that the difficulties you are experiencing places people in your care at risk of harm, we would follow an agreed protocol with the relevant school/department to enable you to access additional and appropriate support.
-Where issues emerge regarding your fitness to practice we would also raise this with the relevant occupational health department, and make a referral.
+If you are training to be a doctor, nurse, teacher or social worker, the University also has a duty of care to the members of the public.
+In exceptional circumstances, where Student Wellbeing staff feel that the difficulties you are experiencing place people in your care at risk of harm, we would contact the relevant school to enable you to access additional and appropriate support, such as Occupational Health.
 You would be included in and supported through this process wherever possible.

-It's considered good practice for counsellors to keep records of their client work.
-If you use the service you will be asked to sign a confidentiality agreement confirming you have received the data protection information and that you consent for us to keep details of your sessions; these records only contain brief and factual information.
-Information is held on a password protected database (we no longer keep paper records) and kept for a period of six years, at this point it will be deleted.
+It is considered good practice for Student Wellbeing staff practitioners to keep records of their client work.
+If you use the service you will be asked to sign a confidentiality agreement confirming you have received the data protection information and that you consent for us to keep details of your sessions.
+These records contain brief and factual information.
+Information is held on a password-protected database (we no longer keep paper records) and kept for a period of six years; at this point it will be deleted.

 Under the terms of the 1998 Data Protection Act, you have a right to access all notes kept on you.
 If those notes contain references to other individuals these may not be made available to you, as data protection is also granted to third parties.